tomatensaus/DeyeSolarDesktop/TELEGRAM_SETUP.md

     message: 'Loadshedding finished with battery SOC: {{states("sensor.deyeinverter_battery_soc")}}%'
     target: -12333321
 ```
-the target should be the group id where you want the message to be sent to
+the "target" should be the user_id/group_id where you want the message to be sent to

 This is the walkthrough to get your bot talking to your home assistant server